Luminova Framework

 noCaching

 By default when page.caching = true is enabled in env file, all views will be cached and reused.
-The noCaching method allows you to specify views that should be excluded from page caching making it useful for selectively excluding views from page caching, ensuring that dynamic content is always up-to-date.This can be configured either in your routes/context.php file, Application class or your view Controller class.
+The noCaching method allows you to specify views that should be excluded from page caching making it useful for selectively excluding views from page caching, ensuring that dynamic content is always up-to-date.This can be configured either in your routes/context.php file, Application class or your view Controller class, but the recommended way is to call it within the application onCreate or __construct method.

 public noCaching(string|array<int,string> $viewName): self